Point-of-care diagnostics for

 As bioengineers we seek to apply scientific understanding to develop technology for improving human health.
 Our work is defined by manipulation of simple physical and biochemical phenomena to create devices for unmet clinical needs, and attention to real-world constraints improves the chances that our work will impact patients.
 The interplay between science, technology, clinical need, and real-world constraints creates a puzzle that requires a disciplined form of creativity and invention.

 Positions available with Lutz Labs

-The Lutz group is recruiting for postdoctoral researchers and research engineers to develop novel point of care diagnostics for global health and home testing.
+The Lutz group is recruiting postdoctoral researchers and research engineers to develop novel point-of-care diagnostics for global health and home testing.
 We have multiple projects in areas of HIV, respiratory infection (including Covid-19), and other infectious diseases.
 We are looking for strong thinkers who can contribute in the following areas:

 Representative peer-reviewed journal publications

 Near point-of-care, point-mutation test to detect drug resistance in HIV-1: a validation study in a Mexican cohort

 Nuttada Panpradist 1,2 *, Ingrid A. Beck 3 *, Parker S. Ruth 1,4 , Santiago Avilla-Rios 5, Claudia Garcia-Morales 5 , Maribel Soto-Nava 5 , Daniela Tapia-Trejo 5 , Margarita Matias-Florentino 5, Hector E. Paz-Juarez 5, Silvia del Arenal-Sanchez 5, Gustavo Reyes-Teran 5 , Barry R. Lutz 1§ , Lisa M Frenkel 3,6.
 AIDS (in press).

 The Seattle Flu Study: a multi-arm community-based prospective study protocol for assessing influenza prevalence, transmission, and genomic epidemiology